Brioche, the dough you never knew you had to know!!!

 Preheat the oven to 180 C.

-Gently roll up the dough into a long sausage shape.
+Gently roll up the dough into a firm long sausage shape.

 Leave to prove for another 30 minutes

-Slowly stir in the milk, once combined pour over the brioche
+Slowly stir in the hot water to you reach the consistancy you prefer, once combined pour over the brioche